- I. The basics of the Supply Chain Act

 1. Are there due diligence regulations or legislation outside of Germany?

-On 23 February 2022 the European Commission has presented an ambitious EU-wide legislative proposal on sustainable corporate governance that is to include binding due diligence obligations for global value chains.
+On 23 February 2022 the EU Commission has introduced a proposal for an EU legal framework on sustainable corporate governance, which will also include mandatory due diligence obligations in global value chains.
 An EU-wide arrangement will increase the effectiveness of human rights protection measures and create a level playing field within the internal market.

 2. What is the relationship between the German legislation and the European legislation?
 What happens when an EU directive imposes “stricter” requirements on enterprises?